 We can’t talk about the best dual CPU motherboards if we don’t fit some older platforms in here.
 For example, the ASUS Z10PA-D8 is an LGA 2011 socket motherboard that supports anything from the 2014 Xeon E5-2600 v3 and up to the 2016 Xeon E5-2600 v4 family.

-The Xeon E5-2690V3 was a $2000 processor, but it’s now over seven years old, so if you manage to grab two for half of the original price, you’ll have a 48-thread system up and running.
+The Xeon E5-2690V3 was a $2000 processor, but it’s now over seven years old, so if you manage to acquire two for half of the original price, you’ll have a 48-thread system up and running.

 This platform does support DDR4 but only up to 2400 MHz and 512GB capacity (8 slots).
 Whether that’s enough DRAM depends on your use case.